-Special voting documents will be available from Friday 20 September 2019 to 12 noon, Saturday 12 October 2019 at the South Wairarapa District Council office at 19 Kitchener Street, Martinborough.
+Special voting documents will be available from 16 September to 12 noon, Saturday 8 October 2022 at the South Wairarapa District Council's offices at 19 Kitchener Street, Martinborough.

-Special voting documents can be posted directly out to electors.
-The completed voting paper however, must be in the hands of the electoral officer or the deputy electoral officer by noon on election day, i.e. 12 noon, Saturday 12 October 2019.
+If time allows, special voting documents can be posted out directly to electors.
+The completed voting paper however, must be in the hands of the Electoral Officer or the Deputy Electoral Officer by noon on election day, i.e. 12 noon Saturday 8 October 2022.